Going to US Open Tennis in NYC: 2026 Guide

 Connect with your inner child and play a game of identifying as many landmarks as you possibly can.
 It’s unimaginably fun.
 Tickets are free.

-Tip #9: Catch a New York Mets game at Citi Field
+Tip #11: Catch a New York Mets game at Citi Field

-That’s a wrap for a few tips that come to mind for anyone going to US Open tennis for the first time.
+That’s a wrap for a few tips that come to mind for anyone going to the US Open tennis for the first time.
 Let’s set all of the planning aside momentarily so we don’t forget to do the most important thing here…

 GET EXCITED.
 Wrapping up summer watching tennis in NYC is going to be such a blast!